Vivid26/Social-Media-App/README.md

 ## Usage

-Go to [Swagger UI](http://localhost:3000/api-docs/) and you can check all the application APIs listed.
+Go to [Local Swagger Social Media App Documentation](http://localhost:3000/api-docs/) or [Live Swagger Social Media App Documentation](https://social-media-app-h9hb.onrender.com/api-docs/) and you can check all the application APIs listed.
 Follow below journey to know insights of application.
 - [ ] Sign-Up
 - [ ] Sign-In